OlgaOlmi/new_image_style_generation/README.md

 # New image style generation based on pseudo-random variation of the reduced VQGAN latent space for a specific image

 By running this notebook, you can generate a new appearance for your image.
 It demonstrates the use of VQGAN with my LatentAutoEncoder and a variation algorithm that modifies the reduced latent space of the input image to produce new styles.
+Note that this task is not about altering the image based on a text prompt; rather, it focuses on applying deterministic or random style changes to the input image while preserving the original scene.

 The LatentAutoEncoder is a reduced autoencoder for the VQGAN latent space.
 It compresses the VQGAN representation from 256 numbers per image patch to 4 numbers per patch while reconstructing the original VQGAN latent space with high quality.